project-n-oss/projectn-bolt-awscli/README.md

 ## Installation

-To install the plugin package, run: `pip3 install [-e] .` from this directory.
+To install the plugin package, run: `python installer.py` from this directory.

 ## Configuration

-To activate and configure the plugin, use `aws configure`:
+To configure the plugin after it has been installed, use `aws configure`:

 ```bash
 aws configure set plugins.bolt awscli-plugin-bolt